ikim025/ucr-cs100/textbook/assignment-help/bitwise-ops/README.md

  1<<7 = 1000'0000 (128)
 ```

 There we go.
 Super simple!
 Also notice how that values are doubling?
 That's what left-shifting essentially does!
 It doubles the size of your value!
 Of course, this operator doesn't have much value in C++, as we can just multiply by two.
 But it's nice to have in mind!

 If you're tired, don't worry!
 You're on the home stretch!

 #### Bitwise Rightshift

 The right-shift operator works in the same way the left-shift operator does, only in the complete opposite direction!
-That means, you have guessed it, it shifts all the bits to the right!
+That means, you guessed it, it shifts all the bits to the right!
 And, since it's shifted the other way, it means that the values get divided by two!
 Bring out the examples!

 The syntax for the right-shift operator is nearly the same as the left-shift one too: